 - Balance the arrangement: Pay attention to the camellia blooms’ size, shape, and color when arranging them with other flowers.
 Create a balanced composition by distributing the buds evenly and considering the overall aesthetic you want to achieve.

-Adding camellia flowers to your garden will not only provide outdoor color, but it will also provide a gorgeous cutting flower.
+Adding camellia flowers to your garden will not only provide outdoor color, but it will also provide a gorgeous cutting flower that pair beautifully with a host of other stunning cut flowers.